UK steps up efforts to help new banks, rejects tax critics

-The government surprised banks earlier this month by announcing a new 8 percent surcharge on profits from January, sending shares in new banks like Aldemore (ALD.L), Virgin Money (VM.L) and Shawbrook (SHAW.L) tumbling.
+The government surprised banks earlier this month by announcing a new 8 percent surcharge on profits from January, sending shares in new banks like Aldemore, Virgin Money and Shawbrook tumbling.

 The British Bankers' Association (BBA) has said the surcharge will hinder new entrants and contradict the government's policy of seeking stronger competition.